 Based on AS 2890.1 - 2004, when car spaces are located adjacent to vertical obstructions (>150mm high), a further 300mm clearance is required beyond the minimum car space width for door opening.
-This requirement has been satisfied at car spaces 1 and 5.
+None of the proposed car spaces are located adjacent to vertical obstructions (note that all kerbing around the car parking area is nominated at <150mm height) - therefore, the above requirement is not applicable.

 At blind aisles (end of an aisle), AS 2890.1 requires the aisle to be extended by an additional 1m in order to allow reverse exit manoeuvres by the vehicles parked in the corner spaces.
-This required 1m extension is available within the proposed design (adjacent to car spaces 4 and 8).
+This required 1m extension is available within the proposed design (adjacent to car spaces 1 and 5).